ayanonagon/Polyglot/README.md

 ## Installation

-The easiest way to get started is to use CocoaPods if you have a version of it that supports Swift (0.36, currently prerelease).
+The easiest way to get started is to use CocoaPods.
 Just add the following line to your Podfile:

 ```ruby
 pod 'Polyglot', '~> 0.3'